Repairs to be made to Buckstaff Bath House in Hot Springs National Park

 "That's just kind of a ballpark estimate," said Tricia Horn, management and program analyst for Hot Springs National Park.
 "We won't know exactly until the bids come in."

-Contractors from the national park's regional office through the National Park Service in Omaha, Nebraska, are working on getting bids for the project.
+Contractors from the national park's regional office through the National Park Service in Omaha, Neb., are working on getting bids for the project.

 "We don't have any idea at this point when that's going to open or close," she said.